 We are now using consistent waste metrics across all bp-operated businesses.
 The businesses are now collecting data for 29 different waste streams using these metrics.
 We hope this will help us identify new circularity opportunities, find ways to reduce waste, and recover more unavoidable waste.

 Our primary focus is on waste reduction, aligning our waste management with circular economy principles and using technology best suited to different waste streams.
 We prioritize recycling and recovery over disposal, and endeavour to provide useful resources for other industries.

 We monitor our air emissions and, where possible, put measures in place to reduce the potential impact of our operational activities on local communities and the environment.
-In 2021 our total air emissions reduced by 38% compared with 2020, largely due to reductions in flaring at some of our operating facilities, including US onshore operations.
+In 2022, our total air emissions decreased by 9% compared with 2021.

 bpx energy contributed to this decrease by reducing its non-methane hydrocarbon emissions by 4% through various interventions including electrification, compressor optimization and flaring reduction projects.